 What to focus on to develop an agile strategy

-Beyond authoring strategy just with employees, modern methods can be used for several purposes.
-Methods like Lean Startup can be used to ideate and test whole new business models with real customers, rather than this being a paper based theoretical exercise.
-There are a number of other approaches such as innovation labs, design thinking, design sprints or story-telling that can be used to enable a business to develop their strategy in a much more effective way.
+Use modern methods Beyond authoring strategy just with employees, modern methods can be used for several purposes.
+Methods like Lean Startup can be used to ideate and test whole new business models with real customers, rather than this being a paper-based theoretical exercise.
+There are a number of other approaches such as innovation labs, design thinking, design sprints or story-telling that can be used to enable a business to develop its strategy in a much more effective way.
 These generally involve using creative techniques to help teams craft new ideas, timeboxing to focus minds on value and the use of multidisciplinary teams to ensure diverse perspectives input into the processes.

-What to focus on to plan in agile enterprise
+What to focus on to plan an agile enterprise

 3. Operational flexibility